domino-team/docs/pi/compile.md

 ###3.
 Install Quilt for patches

-Refer to http://wiki.openwrt.org/doc/devel/patches to understand how OpenWrt deals with patches.
+Check the instructions from openwrt http://wiki.openwrt.org/doc/devel/patches to understand how OpenWrt deals with patches.
 We will need to apply a patch to OpenWrt.

 ```
 cat > ~/.quiltrc <<EOF